zephyrproject-rtos/zephyr/doc/guides/debug_tools/coredump.rst

 #.
 Add a new target code to the ``enum coredump_tgt_code`` in
    :zephyr_file:`include/debug/coredump.h`.
 #.
 Implement :c:func:`arch_coredump_tgt_code_get` simply to return
-   the newly introducted target code.
+   the newly introduced target code.
 #.
 Implement :c:func:`arch_coredump_info_dump` to construct
    a target architecture block and call :c:func:`coredump_buffer_output` to output the block to core dump backend.